NYPL/metadata-documentation/dc/url-structure.md

 ### Finding UUIDs for Item URLs

 - On <a href="https://digitalcollections.nypl.org">Digital Collections</a>, select the first capture for an item
-    - The full capture URL—including the UUID for the capture—is populated as the **Permalink**, which can be found to the right of the **Image ID** field directly below the image viewer
+    - The full capture URL—including the capture UUID—is populated as the **Permalink**, which can be found to the right of the **Image ID** field directly below the image viewer
 - In the <a href="https://metadata.nypl.org">Metadata Management System</a>, find the UUID for the first non-suppressed capture of an item on its **Capture inventory** tab in the **UUID** column

 ## Capture URLs